image by Jessica V Photography

 The authors have several other books available on different animal subjects and I have the platypus one ready to read soon.
 The Milotte’s did an extensive amount of traveling and studying of animals and worked for Walt Disney on several Oscar winning films on the lives of animals.
 You can read more about this interesting couple here.

 The Little Prince by Antoine de Saint Exupery and translated by Katharine Woods is a delightful classic full of imagination and wit.
 With charming illustrations throughout the book it held the boys attention and inspired their imaginative play and the wit entertained us.
-We have read this to them twice already and will be reading it to them many more times.Related:
+We have read this to them twice already and will be reading it to them many more times.Related Posts: